kubilaycaglayan/book-catalogue/README.md

 - After installing the project, you can run tests with this simple command:
 - `npm test`
-- And please push button `a` to rerun all the tests that were committed before.
+- And please push button `a` to re-run all the tests that were committed before.

 ## Authors